Jun Bernardino: After the PBA

 In 2004, Bernardino, along with Ricky Palou and other former PBA executives, formed Sports Vision Management and was responsible for the formation of the school-themed Shakey's V-League that began in 2004.

 In 2006, he was the commissioner of the 82nd NCAA season, the first time in four years he was commissioner of a basketball tournament.

 He was also considered to be the executive director of the Samahang Basketbol ng Pilipinas.

 Death

-Jun Bernardino died at 1:30 a.m. on March 24, 2007, from a heart attack after organizing a surprise birthday celebration for Philippine basketball pioneer Moying Martelino.
+Jun Bernardino died at 1:30 a.m. on March 24, 2007 at the Makati Medical Center, from a heart attack after organizing a surprise birthday celebration for Philippine basketball pioneer Moying Martelino.

 As a tribute to Bernardino, the league renamed the Perpetual Trophy, the award given to the champions of the PBA Philippine Cup as the Jun Bernardino Trophy.
 All 10 teams also worn a black patch in their uniforms during the 2007 PBA Fiesta Conference as a tribute while commemorating the life and times of the late commissioner in a tribute during the PBA Hall of Fame induction ceremony.

 The Shakey's V-League also paid tribute to Bernardino during the opening rites of the tournament in May.